 - Next, you will see that the Table has already been chosen.
 If it is not selected, then click on it.

 - Afterward, click on the Existing worksheet and insert cell B4 in the box.

 - Finally, you will see that the dataset has been copied from the PDF file keeping the columns in Excel.

-- How to Copy and Paste Multiple Cells in Excel (8 Quick Methods)
+Read More: How to Copy and Paste from PDF to Excel

 2. Copy Table from PDF to Microsoft Word Then Paste It to Excel